PseudoMotivated/School-projects/README.md

 # School-projects
-A repo where i document school projectss and keep code.
-Will not be maintained if i don't feel like it.
+A repo where I document school projects and keep code.
+Will not be maintained if I don't feel like it.